ToshioCP/Gtk4-tutorial/gfm/sec14.md

 Every widget has CSS node.
 For example GtkTextView has `textview` node.
-If you want to set style to GtkTextView, set "textview" to the selector.
+If you want to set style to GtkTextView, substitute "textview" for the selector.

 ~~~css
 textview {color: yellow; ...}